opengisci/opengisci.github.io/sp25/_posts/2025-02-24-gerrymander-2.md

 1. Kedron, P. and Holler, J. (2024).
 Validation and Verification of Applied GIS Research.
 The Geographic Information Science & Technology Body of Knowledge (2024 Edition), John P. Wilson (ed.).
 DOI: [10.22224/gistbok/2024.1.13](https://doi.org/10.22224/gistbok/2024.1.13).

-## Spring symposium

-As a group, we need to choose one or two research studies to focus on for presentation at Spring Symposium.
-The application is due on Wednesday.

 ## Study possibilities

 - Search for and propose a study applying geospatial analysis.
 It should have available data and be feasible to implement in R or Python